 Option Description DomainId=n An integer value representing a Domain being associated with a repository.
 DomainRepoKey =Key value of the mapped repository (Deprecated.
 Provided for backward compatibility).
-DiscoveryConf DiscoveryConfigereserfaction of the instance name of a [repository] or [rtps_discovery] instance section in the same configuration file or one of the internal default values (DEFAULT_REPO, name DEFAULT_RTPS, or DEFAULT_STATIC).
-(Also see the DCPSDefaultDiscovery property in Ta - ble 7-2) DefaultTransp DefaultTransportGerifden that refers to the instance name of a [config] section.
+DiscoveryConf ig-confided ined string that refers to the instance name of a [repository] or [rtps_discovery] instance section in the same configuration file or one of the internal default values (DEFAULT_REPO, name DEFAULT_RTPS, or DEFAULT_STATIC).
+(Also see the DCPSDefaultDiscovery property in Ta- ble 7-2) DefaultTransp orAt Giver fdgfingethat firing that refers to the instance name of a [config] section.
 See Transport Configuration.